lcphill/Parking-docs/Networking-Terms-Glossary.md

          - Remote network endpoint device configuration (IP/MAC) is not stored in the ARP table, but the local subnet default gateway device endpoint configuration is stored within ARP.
          - The ARP table can be viewed with the comamnd "show ip arp" << presume vendor neutral (?)
       - Different subnet: ... dealt with in a few ways:
-         - A static route entry on the source endpoint informs where the packet needs to be sent (in order to reach the destination network).
+         - A static-route entry on the source endpoint informs where the packet needs to be sent (in order to reach the destination network).
          - A default gateway informs the source device where to forward all non-local network traffic.
          - Routes for traffic can be dynamically learned via routing protocols.
       - The local device must add the Layer 2 headers in order to reach the destination IP address, which works a differently when traversing to a seperate subnet:
          - The destination MAC addres is set to that of the next-hop IP address.
       - The next-hop device (a router or multi-layer switch) recieves the source packet and updates the destination MAC address as ethier the destination IP device if it has access to its network, or its next-hop router or multi-layer switches MAC address.
+- L3 switching: A term denoting L2-over-L3
+   - Typically comprised of a control plane (route table) and a data plane (L2 traffic)
+   - data plane (AKA, forwarding plane)
+   - Two packet forwarding modes:
+      - Store and forward: the switch accumulates entire packets before forwarding them
+      - Cut through: the switch begins forwarding frames before their reception is complete (risk versus latency)
 - LACP: link aggregation control procotol (IEEE 802.1ax and 802.3ad)
    - Also see: LAG, MLAG, port-channel
-   - Reminder: this is a protocol, consisting of LACPDUs (LACP data units), negotiation, system priority, actor-versus-partner, port selection (e.g., active), resulting in establishment of "port-channel"
+   - Definitional
       - LACP is a protocol for auto-configuring and maintaining LAG
+      - LACP consists of LACPDUs (LACP protocol data units), negotiation, system priority, actor-versus-partner, port selection (e.g., active), resulting in establishment of "port-channel"
       - Ports that are LACP enabled can automatically configure themselves into trunk groups (without any manual configuration).
+      - static and dynamic modes (dynamic mode further delineates "active" and "passive")
+      - Terminology caveat: local interface is "actor" and remote interface is "partner"
    - LACP Port Priority
       - Each port that is configured to use LACP has an LACP port priority (default 32768).
       - Configure a value between 1 and 65535.
 LACP uses the port priority with the port number to form the port identifier.